 The Wildlife Center of Virginia is an internationally acclaimed teaching and research hospital for wildlife and conservation medicine, located in Waynesboro, Virginia.
-Since its founding in 1982, the Center has cared for more than 85,000 wild animals – representing 200 species of birds, mammals, reptiles, and amphibians.
+Since its founding in 1982, the Center has cared for more than 95,000 wild animals – representing over 200 species of birds, mammals, reptiles, and amphibians.

 Unless otherwise noted, photos on the Wildlife Center’s website are property of the Wildlife Center of Virginia.
 These images may be used as part of regular media coverage with attribution to the Wildlife Center of Virginia www.wildlifecenter.org.

 Three Tiny Hearts in Critical Care